On the Lyapunov spectrum of relative transfer operators: Accessibility and the proof of Theorem C

 It hence remains to show that the Oseledets splitting of each $S \in \mathcal{R}$ is dominated.
-By intersecting $\mathcal{R}$ with the open and dense set given by Corollary \ref{corollary:almost_rpf}, we may additionally assume that always $\dim(E^0)=1$, $E^{<0}$ is a uniformly contracting bundle and that $E^0 \oplus E^{<0}$ is a dominated splitting.
+By intersecting $\mathcal{R}$ with the open and dense set given by Corollary \ref{corollary:almost_rpf}, we may additionally assume that always $\dim(E^0)=1$, $E^{<0}$ is an eventually contracting bundle and that $E^0 \oplus E^{<0}$ is a dominated splitting.
 Note that $E^{<0}$ is never trivial since $n \geq 2$.
 By applying the Bochi-Viana dichotomy, the proof now reduces to the following two cases.

 \begin{enumerate} \item If the Lyapunov spectrum of $\hat{S}$ is almost surely equal to $\{\lambda\}$ for some $\lambda <0$, then Lemma \ref{angle} in combination with $\dim(E_0)=1$ implies that the Lyapunov spectrum of $S$ is almost surely equal to $\{0,\lambda\}$.
 The assertion then follows from the fact that $E^0 \oplus E^{<0}$ is a dominated splitting. \item If the Lyapunov spectrum of $\hat{S}$ is not a singleton, then, for each non-minimal Lyapunov exponent $\lambda$, Lemma \ref{corollaryBV} implies that $\hat{E}^\lambda \oplus \hat{E}^{<\lambda}$ is a dominated splitting.
 It then follows from Lemma~\ref{equivalence} that the lifted splitting also is dominated.
 Since also $E^0 \oplus E^{<0}$ is dominated, we then obtain that the Oseledets splitting is a dominated splitting. \end{enumerate} This proves the theorem. ~ $\boxempty$